uw-biorobotics/IKBT/README.md

 # Latest News

 ## June 2024
-* NOTE: There are a few final tweaks still being worked in this version!!!

-* Python and cpp code output is broken and needs to be updated to the new solution data structures but LaTex output suggests that the new data structures will output correct and high quality code.

 * One of our main learnings in this project is that robot kinematic equation solutions in general are NOT described by a tree structure!
 Instead they are a more general graph.
 For example, two variable solutions might be independent of